uku3lig/armor-hud/config.md

         * `"ALWAYS_LEAVE_SPACE"`: widget always leaves space for the offhand slot even if it is not shown.
     * Default value: `"ADHERE"`
 9. ##### `"pushBossbars"`
-   * If widget is at the top in the middle bossbars will be pushed down by the widget.
+   * If widget is in the top middle bossbars will be pushed down by the widget.
    * Default value: `true`
 10. ##### `"pushStatusEffectIcons"`
-    * If widget is at the top right corner effect icons will be pushed down by the widget.
+    * If widget is in the top right corner effect icons will be pushed down by the widget.
     * Default value: `true`
 11. ##### `"pushSubtitles"`
-    * If widget is at the bottom right corner subtitles will be pushed up by the widget.
+    * If widget is in the bottom right corner subtitles will be pushed up by the widget.
     * Default value: `true`
 12. ##### `"reversed"`
      * Reverses order of armor items in the slots of the widget.